Onesco/Demo-Credt-API/README.md

 # production mode
 $ npm run start:prod
 ```

+## Configuring the application
+from the root of the application you will see a .env.example file that illustrate all the needed configuration you need configure, like database name, database password etc. Change the values for all the environment variables.

 ## Running migrations
 in order to create all the nedeed database tables, you need to run following knex migration commands